Mycelium-Lab/olympus_frontend/README.md

 ]
 ```

 2. Go to <i>src/dataFetch/topic_name.js</i>.
 The following must be done for all of the topics we have to enable the new timeframe, but let's take <i>src/dataFetch/stakes.js</i> as an example.
-Go to <i>getStakesInfoFunction</i> below and change some of its contents to:
+Go to `getStakesInfoFunction` below and change some of its contents to:

 ```js
 case 3: